sudhirkumargpt/test/README.md

 This sample application was created to accompany the blog post entitled '[Lazy Loading In AngularJS](http://ify.io/lazy-loading-in-angularjs/)'.

 ## How it works
-Simple specify your routes along with its lazy dependencies in `app/scripts/appRoutes.js`
+Simple specify your routes along with its lazy dependencies in `app/scripts/routes.js`

 ## How to run the demo

-Either serve the `app` folder of this repo up with your web server or

 * Install node.js
 * Run `npm install` from within the root project directory to install relevant dependencies
+* Run `bower install` from within the root project directory to install relevant bower components
 * Run `node server.js` from within the root project directory to start the app
+* Open http://localhost:3000/ in the browser